 Doubles (Up Only)

-This is the first step to using the campus board for it's real brilliance, plyometrics.
-To really get the benefits of an advanced campus user, you have to dial in this exercise as well as the next couple.
-To do this, you start matched on rung 1, then explode upward to rung 2 or rung 3, or to the highest rung you can latch, with both hands simultaneously.
-It's important that you learn Doubles (Up Only) before moving on to doing Doubles (Down Only).
+This is the first step to using the campus board for its real brilliance: plyometrics.
+To really get the benefits of being an advanced campuser, you have to dial in this exercise as well as the next couple.
+For this exercise, you start matched on rung 1, then explode upward to rung 2 or rung 3, or to the highest rung you can latch, with both hands simultaneously.
+It's very important that you master Doubles (Up Only) before moving on to doing Doubles (Down Only).

 Doubles (Down Only)

-This is where the campus board shines, and where it's least understood.
-To do this exercise correctly, you'll start on a higher rung (3 or 4), drop to a lower rung (advanced climbers should drop 2 rungs if they have that movment dialed in), and immediately explode upward.
+This is where the campus board shines, but also where it's least understood.
+To do this exercise correctly, you'll start on a higher rung (3 or 4), drop to a lower rung (advanced climbers should drop 2 rungs if they have that movment dialed), and immediately explode upward.
 The less time that you are in contact with the lower rung, the better.
 It isn't pertinent that you latch a rung on the upward explosion, but again, if you want to finish it that way, no harm is done.

 I often see this exercise displayed as 1-3-2-4-3-5-4-6-and so on.
 It's too much.
-Do a few of these single Plyo Doubles per session, while doing a couple of sessions a week for a 4 week phase, and you'll have done plenty.
+Do a few of these single Plyo Doubles per session, while doing a couple of sessions a week during a four week phase, and you'll have done plenty.

 Big Rungs + Big Moves = More Power.
 Those are just the facts.

-Next post we'll talk a little more about why and how to incorporate contact strength into the mix (when and why to use the small rungs), and the exercises that you should be doing, and then we'll look at a couple of sample campus plans.
+Next post we'll talk a little more about why and how to incorporate contact strength into the mix (i.e. when and why to use the small rungs), and the exercises that you should be doing, and then we'll look at a couple of sample campus plans.